 What is the Difference Between an F1, F1b, and F2 Labradoodle?

 F1 Generation- An F1 Labradoodle is simply a cross between a Poodle and a Labrador.
 The result is a 50% poodle and 50% Labrador mix.
 F1 Labradoodles may or MAY NOT shed less than a Labrador.
-They may or MAY NOT be hypoallergenic- This depends on the severity of the individuals allergy sensitivity.
+They may or MAY NOT be hypoallergenic- This depends on the severity of the individuals allergy sensitivity, along with the coat of the dog.
+F1's can have a straight, short coat, wavey, long coat, or a thicker fleece coat.
+F1's can be high energy, the same as a Labrador, or medium energy.

 Purchasing a Labradoodle should be based on a few different criteria- If the person purchasing the dog has allergies, this needs to be a priority, as different types of doodles, i.e. F1, F1b, F2 all will have different coat and dander characteristics.
 Generally, its the dander of a dogs coat that causes allergies, not the fur or hair itself.